ritacvn/hermes/README.md

 ## Setup

+Fork this project and clone it to your local machine.

 After opening Xcode, you should see it resolving dependencies.

 You will need a [Personal Access Token for GitHub]((https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)) to run the project.
 Update the variable `kGitHubBearerToken` in the **Networking/ApolloClient.swift**.